+Verify meeting times and locations by calling MVRPC at 937.223.6323, or visiting mvrpc.org.

-Please call the Miami Valley Regional Planning Commission at 937.223.6323, or log on to www.mvrpc.org to verify meeting times and locations.
-Interpreters for hearing impaired individuals will be made available upon request; requests must be made at least one week prior to the meeting date.
-For those requesting C-print interpretations, MVRPC will make arrangements for this service at no cost to the requesting individual(s).
-Hearing impaired individuals can reach MVRPC via TTY/DD at 1-800-750-0750.
+Interpreters for individuals with hearing impairment or Limited English Proficiency will be made available upon request; requests must be made at least one week prior to the meeting date.
+For those requests, MVRPC will make arrangements for this service at no cost to the requesting individual(s).
+Please email publicaffairs@mvrpc.org or call 937.223.6323.
+Individuals with hearing impairment can reach MVRPC via Teletypewriters (TTY), Telecommunications Devices for the Deaf (TDD) at 1.800.750.0750.

-PURPOSE AND GOALS
+PUBLIC PARTICIPATION POLICY PURPOSE AND GOALS

 MVRPC's Public Participation Policy is designed to secure active and representative involvement from all segments of the community in planning and decision-making about regional projects, investments, policies and other planning issues.
-In accordance with federal law MPOs are responsible for facilitating interaction with stakeholders and the public to provide information and to facilitate dialogue, record input received and incorporate the thoughts and concerns of the public into the development of major MPO planning documents and in various aspects of the MPO planning process.
+In accordance with federal law, Metropolitan Planning Organizations (MPO) and Regional Transportation Planning Organizations (RTPO) are responsible for facilitating interaction with stakeholders and the public to provide information and to facilitate dialogue, record input received and incorporate the thoughts and concerns of the public into the development of major MPO/RTPO planning documents and in various aspects of the MPO/RTPO planning process.
+MPO/RTPO will be represented with the agency acronym MVRPC for the purpose of this document.

-MVRPC makes three core commitments throughout the Public Participation Policy:
+MVRPC makes four core commitments throughout the Public Participation Policy:

-- MVRPC will provide an effective public forum in a manner appropriate for the project, through which consensus can be reached between public officials and citizens for regional planning issues.
-This will be achieved by discussing issues, negotiating conflicts, and reaching general agreement on important regional decisions. - MVRPC will provide adequate notice of public participation and planning activities to provide the opportunity for interested parties to comment on proposals that affect the general population and to actively contribute to the policy and decision-making process. - MVRPC will endeavor to educate the public on the processes and issues involved in transportation planning and other programs in such a manner that it is easy to understand and provide feedback.
+- MVRPC will provide an effective public forum in a manner appropriate for the project/ program, through which consensus can be reached between public officials and citizens for regional planning issues.
+This will be achieved by discussing issues, negotiating conflicts, and reaching general agreement on important regional decisions. - MVRPC will provide adequate and timely notice of public participation and planning activities to provide the opportunity for interested parties to comment on proposals, plans. programs, and projects, that affect the general population and to actively contribute to the policy and decision-making process. - MVRPC will endeavor to educate the public on the processes and issues involved in transportation planning and other programs in such a manner that it is easy to understand and provide feedback. - MVRPC solicits public participation without regard to race, color, sex, age, national origin, low-income status or disability.
+MVRPC is committed to providing access and inclusion and reasonable accommodation in its services, activities, programs and employment opportunities in accordance with the Americans with Disabilities Act (ADA) and other applicable laws.

-In order to achieve the purpose and commitments outlined above, MVRPC will emphasize the following essential components of the public participation process:
+To achieve the purpose and commitments outlined above, MVRPC will emphasize the following essential components of the public participation process: